Shopify/hydrogen-v1/packages/hydrogen/src/framework/docs/environment-variables.md

-Environment variables, also known as secrets, allow loading different values in your app depending on the running environment.
+Environment variables, also known as secrets, allow you to load different values in your app depending on the running environment.
 This guide describes how to store environment variables in your Hydrogen project.

 ## How environment variables work